demo14 of Im2mesh package

 Awesome!

 We saw that the mesh in the rod is very coarse.
-It's possible to refine mesh near a specific polygon boundary.
-Please refer to demo04 and demo16.
+It's possible to refine mesh.
+Please refer to demo17.

 Generate mesh via Gmsh